honzabrecka/Screenshot/README.md

 Setup
 -----

 At first of all you have to set the `ScreenShot.dictionary` property, which is a simple key value storage.
-It includes fixtures, expected states of your UI components.
+It includes fixtures (expected states of your UI components).
 You can fill it manually:

 ```as3
 [Embed(source="SquareTest.defaultColor.png")]